MattPicDev/Room-Planner/README.md

 ## Usage

+### Setting Grid Scale
+- On first launch, you'll be prompted to set the grid scale
+- Enter how many inches each grid square represents (e.g., 6", 12", 24")
+- Common values: 6" (half-foot), 12" (1 foot), 24" (2 feet)
+- The scale is displayed in the toolbar and used for all measurements
+- Use **Reset** to clear the layout and set a new scale

 ### Drawing Lines
 1. Select **Draw Line** tool from the toolbar
 2. Choose line type: **Wall**, **Door**, or **Window**
 3. Click and drag on the canvas to draw lines that snap to the grid
 4. Lines are constrained to horizontal or vertical directions
+5. **Live measurement**: The current line length in inches appears in the toolbar

 ### Editing Lines
 1. Select **Select** tool from the toolbar